fewlines-education/dev-bootcamp-exercises/02_programming/02_algorithms_day_2/01_hello_teachers/README.md

-# Hello teachers !
+# Hello teachers!

 ## Context and objectives

 For the first exercise of the day, you want to say hello to the teachers (with `forEach`, for instance).

-It's like a "Hello World !" function but way fancier. 😎
+It's like a "Hello World!" function but way fancier. 😎

 ## Specs